SRDdev/QABERT-small/README.md

-# QA BERT
+# Question Answering Language Model

-QABERT is a Question Answering Model.This model is a lighter version of any of the question answering models out there.
+QABERT is a Question Answering Language Model.This model is a lighter version of any of the question answering models out there.

 | Feature          | Value                 |
 | ---------------- | --------------------- |